What To Do In A Pet Emergency During Coronavirus (COVID-19)

 What to expect when you get to Animal Emergency Service

-In these unusual circumstances, we will no longer be allowing our clients to bring their pets inside our building.
-We ask for your understanding as we implement these measures to help us give your pet the best care and for your health and safety.
+We ask for your understanding as we implement changed safety measures in line with Government COVID-19 recommendations to help us give your pet the best care and for your health and safety.

 If you are in the position to let us know that you will be arriving, please call us before coming down to us.
 We encourage you to use your bathroom prior to visiting us as we do not have a toilet available on our premises.

-Upon arrival, please remain in your car and phone us to let us know you have arrived.
-Due to COVID-19, our client care team will ask you a few short questions about your current health, and about your pet’s health.
+Upon arrival, we'll greet you at the front door.
+Due to COVID-19, our Client Care Team will ask you a few short questions about your pet's health as well as your current health.
 Please note, if you are COVID-19 positive you can still visit us.
 We have increased health and safety measures to ensure we can see all clients and welcome you to our hospital.

 Rest assured that once we have collected your pet from the carpark, one of our nurses will assess your pet.
 At this stage we ask for your patience while our team works hard at providing emergency pet care.